I know how it feels to bear with a canker sore. You can’t enjoy the food. Can’t talk freely in public. Its irritating! Right?

 After a thorough examination, your oral physician may come to a diagnosis and may advise the necessary treatment.

 Natural Home remedies for canker sores

-Aloe vera mouthwashes & creams can be useful in treating such ulcers due to its immunomodulatory effect.
+Aloe vera mouthwashes & creams can be useful in treating such ulcers due to their immunomodulatory effect.

-Extract the gel from the aloe Vera leaf and apply on the ulcer.
+Extract the gel from the aloe Vera leaf and apply to the ulcer.
 Do not disturb it for 10 min until it dries up.

 Green tea with honey